salesforcecli/plugin-apex/messages/run.md

 RunLocalTests—All tests in your org are run, except the ones that originate from installed managed packages.
 RunAllTestsInOrg—All tests are in your org and in installed managed packages are run

-# testLevelLongDescription

-Permissible values are: RunLocalTests, RunAllTestsInOrg, RunSpecifiedTests

 # waitDescription

 sets the streaming client socket timeout in minutes; specify a longer wait time if timeouts occur frequently

-# waitLongDescription

-Sets the streaming client socket timeout, in minutes.
-If the streaming client socket has no contact from the server for a number of minutes, the client exits.
-Specify a longer wait time if timeouts occur frequently

 # synchronousDescription

 runs test methods from a single Apex class synchronously; if not specified, tests are run ansynchronously

-# verboseDescription

-display Apex test processing details; if JSON is specified, processing details aren't displayed

 # detailedCoverageDescription